-‘Poisonous’ campaign won’t work: AAP, Opposition say governance has won over BJP’s hate politics
+‘Poisonous’ campaign won’t work: AAP, Opposition say governance has defeated BJP’s hate politics

 Jha said the message has also gone to Bihar and the rest of the country.
 Assembly elections in Bihar are due later in the year.
 “Hopefully, the BJP would do course correction and ask its leaders to shun divisive politics,” said the Rajya Sabha MP said.

 West Bengal Chief Minister Mamata Banerjee said the BJP had got a “befitting reply” for torturing students and women in Delhi, PTI reported.
 She said the party was losing one state after another, and would soon lose all states under its rule.
 She said the BJP was becoming “stateless”.
+“It will face similar results in 2021 Assembly polls in Bengal,” she said.
+“Only development initiatives will click [with people], CAA [Citizenship Amendment Act], NRC [National Register of Citizens] and NPR [National Population Register] will be rejected.”

+The Citizenship Amendment Act, notified in January, has led to nationwide protests since December for being discriminatory towards the Muslim community.
+Critics of the new citizenship law fear it will be used along with the National Register of Citizens – a proposed nationwide exercise to identify undocumented migrants – to harass and disenfranchise Muslims.
+The population register is a list of “usual residents” in the country, and has been described as “the first step towards the creation of a NRC”.

 Prashant Kishor, who was expelled from the Janata Dal (United) recently, tweeted: “Thank you Delhi for standing up to protect the soul of India!”
 Communist Party of India (Marxist) leader Sitaram Yechury congratulated Arvind Kejriwal, and said: “BJP politics of hate and violence given befitting reply.”